zoontek/urql/docs/comparison.md

 retrieve data for entities that the cache does know about but hasn't directly queried before via a specific field.
 While Apollo does support redirects, `urql`'s Graphcache supports more complex resolvers.

+Via [schema awareness](./graphcache/schema-awareness.md) `urql`'s Graphcache provides support for **partial cache results** which are allowed to deliver a cached result, when the cache can satisfy all required fields for a given query and only some partial fields.
+This is enabled by passing schema information to Graphcache.
+In Apollo, partial results can be forced with an option, but this option doesn't take schema information into account and may hence deliver partial data with missing required fields.

 Relay's [Pagination Specification](https://relay.dev/graphql/connections.htm) is a comprehensive standard to allow merging paginated lists (for infinite scrolling for instance) to be automated.